 The Egyptian vampire lady Miriam subsists upon the blood of her lovers.
-In return the guys or girls don't age until Miriam has enough of them.
-Unfortunately that's currently the case with John, so his life expectancy is below 24 hours.
-Desperately he seeks help from the famous Dr. Sarah Roberts.
-She doesn't really belive his story, but becomes curious and contacts Miriam . . . and gets caught in her ban, too.Written by
+In return the guys or girls don't age until Miriam has had enough of them.
+Unfortunately that's currently the case with John, so his life expectancy is less than 24 hours.
+Desperately he seeks help from, the famous, Dr. Sarah Roberts.
+She doesn't really believe his story, but becomes curious and contacts Miriam . . . and gets caught in her spell, too.Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 6 of 9 people found this review helpful.